sarahmaddox/site-webdev/src/angular/guide/server-communication.md

 This page describes the functionality to create new heroes and save them in the code.

-Create a method for the `HeroListComponent` to call a `create()` method.
-This method takes the name of a new hero.The following code sample explains this scenario:
+Write a `create()` method for the `HeroListComponent` to call.
+The `create()` method takes the name of a new hero.
+See the following sample:

 <?code-excerpt "lib/src/toh/hero_service.dart (create-sig)"?>
 ```
   Future<Hero> create(String name) async {
 ```

-To implement this scenario, the user must know the  server's API for creating heroes.
+To implement this scenario, you must know the  server's API for creating heroes.
 [This sample's data server](/angular/tutorial/toh-pt6#simulate-the-web-api) follows typical REST guidelines.
 A [`POST`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.5) request must be created at the same endpoint as `GET` heroes.